 Editable version of the template for the write up: Ch.
 12 Studen Loans Write-up Template

-*Unfortunately, I’ve now learned that my explanation of how student loan interest accrues was not correct.
-After noticing the inaccuracy, I was able to get this explanation from the bank managing my husband’s student loan:
+*Unfortunately, my initial understanding of how student loan interest accrues was faulty.
+I was able to get this explanation from the bank managing my husband’s student loan:

 Student loans are considered simple interest loans.
 Interest accrues daily on the outstanding principal balance.